 Before entry into the experiment, each subject had a history and physical examination.
 Blood was obtained for blood chemistries and hemogram, and urinalysis and ECC were performed.
 No abnormalities were detected.

 Each subject received a theophylline dose titrated to produce serum levels greater than 10 mg/ml at two hours.
-A dose of 6 mg/kg of anhydrous theophylline chromatographysolution was first administered.
+A dose of 6 mg/kg of anhydrous theophylline solution was first administered.
 If the serum concentration measured two hours later by high-pressure liquid chromatography was not more than 10 mg/ml, the test dose was appropriately adjusted for use in the study.

 Subjects excluded methylxanthines for eight hours before exercise testing and for 12 hours in the case of sustained-aotion formulation.
 Adrenergic agonists were excluded for 24 hours.
 Subjects taking corticosteroids every other day were tested on days off medication.
 Anyone who was wheezing was asked to return on another day for testing.